-Together with their data on cancer cases, the registries were asked to provide official cancer mortality data for the reference period (2008-2012), ideally for each calendar year of the period.
-For the national cancer registries, mortality data were extracted from the WHO Mortality Database (https://www.who.int/healthinfo/ statistics/mortality rawdata/en/) by IARC staff.
+Together with data on cancer incidence, registries were asked to provide official cancer mortality data for the reference period (2013-2017), ideally for each calendar year of the period.
+For the national cancer registries, mortality data were extracted from the WHO Mortality Database (https://platform.who.int/mortality/) by CSU staff members.
 The mortality data were used for editorial purposes as an indicator of the completeness of registration.
-Because the data were generally provided in tabular form for the available ICD-10 (and sometimes ICD-9) three-digit categories by sex and 5-year age group, only checks for the validity of the ICD code and the combination of sex and site were performed.
-The data provided by some registries were grouped into wider cancer sites or age groups than conventionally used, and therefore had to be reformatted before being processed by the series of editorial programs and added to the CI5 Volume XI database.
-Some registries supplied mortality data based on the cancer registry dataset.
+Because the data were generally provided in tabular form for the available ICD-10 (and sometimes ICD-9) three-digit categories by sex and 5-year age groups, only checks for the validity of the ICD code and the combination of sex and site were performed.
+The data provided by some registries were grouped into wider cancer sites or age groups than conventionally used, and therefore had to be reformatted before being processed by the series of editorial programs and added to the CI5 Volume XII database.
+Some population-based cancer registries supplied mortality data based on the cancer registry dataset.
 Such data were not considered by the volume editors to represent official mortality data (see Chapter 5).